Why do I need a small business consultant to advice me about my business?

 - Relatively inexpensive when compared to other marketing activities.

-Networking can however be time consuming and is most effective for groups of up to ten people.
+Networking can however be time consuming and is most effective for smaller groups.
 This can be a draw back for larger companies.